Department of Philosophy + STS

 The University of British Columbia (UBC), Vancouver

-Kinley Gillette is a PhD candidate in Philosophy and Science and Technology Studies (STS) at the University of British Columbia (UBC), Vancouver, where he works at the intersection of the social epistemology of science and political theory.
+Kinley Gillette is a PhD candidate in Philosophy and Science and Technology Studies (STS) at the University of British Columbia (UBC), Vancouver, where he works at the intersection of the social epistemology of science and political theory—that is, political epistemology.
 His specific research interests include:

 - Expert authority and democracy

 - Science studies methodology

-Kinley’s dissertation is focused on answering the following question in particular: How can non-experts feasibly hold expert authorities accountable without undermining the social-epistemic benefits of expert authorization?
-Given that accountability is essential to the democratization of expert authority, answering this question is critical for reconciling democratic inclusion with epistemic criteria for political legitimacy.
-More concretely, answering this question is important for achieving governance that is, at once, scientifically informed and, owing to its democratic legitimacy, less likely to provoke public backlash.
+Kinley’s dissertation is focused on motivating, clarifying, and (partially) answering the following question, in particular in the context of biodiversity conservation: How can non-experts feasibly hold expert authorities accountable without undermining the social-epistemic benefits of expert authorization?
+Given that accountability is essential to the democratization of expert authority, answering this question is critical for reconciling democratic inclusion with epistemic criteria for legitimacy.
+More concretely, answering this question is important for achieving environmental governance that is, at once, scientifically informed and, owing to its democratic legitimacy, less likely to provoke public backlash.

-Kinley’s non-academic interests include amari, oysters, and all things Cascadian.
+Kinley’s non-academic interests include amari, oysters, and—most recently—jello salads.